isiahArrufat/Safe-space_backend/readme.md

 ### Security Videos

 Here are videos to understand some of the technology used in this auth backend to prevent certain security risks.
-It is not comprehensive but it is a start to understanding all that goes into securing a website
+It is not comprehensive but it is a start to understanding some of what goes into securing a website

 - [Cookies](https://www.youtube.com/watch?v=s04Vjlcgwco)